l-lyl/yuli-liu.github.io/_pages/about.md

 Honor and Awards
 ======
-Outstanding Master's Graduate of Tsinghua University, 2017
+Excellent Master Graduate in Tsinghua University, 2017 Top 100 out of 2500+ master degree graduates in Tsinghua University.

-Outstanding Master's Graduate of Beijing Municipality, 2017
+Excellent Master Graduate in Beijing, 2017
+  Top 2 out of 70+ master degree graduates in Department of Computer Science and Technology Tsinghua University.

-National Scholarship Recipient, Tsinghua University, 2016
+Graduate National Scholarship, 2016

-Australian Government Research Training Program International Scholarship
+  Top 10 out of 140+ graduate students in Department of Computer Science and Technology Tsinghua University.

-Data61 Top-up Scholarship
+Data61 Top-up PhD Scholarship, 2019
+  Top-quality doctoral students in Australia’s data-skilled workforce.